opencollective/opencollective-bot/README.md

 }
 ```

-> Note that OpenCollective bot won't message issues opened by maintainers or other OpenCollective admin members.
+> Note that Open Collective bot won't message issues opened by maintainers or other Open Collective admin members.

 > PS.: You can test your configuration at `https://opencollective-bot.now.sh/validate`!